landofhere/handbook/Onboarding Documents/Objectives and Key Results.md

 ## Setting OKRs

-Every team at Josephine sets their OKRs quarterly, writing them in the first week of the quarter and then evaluating them in the last week.
+Every team at Land of Here sets their OKRs quarterly, writing them in the first week of the quarter and then evaluating them in the last week.
 At a startup it’s easy to focus on the immediate problems, but by setting our goals quarterly we ensure that everyone spends some time thinking about the challenges at least 3 months out.

 Each team should set 3 to 5 objectives for the quarter, and each objective should have a maximum of 4 key results.
 Each objective also has a Description explaining what it means and an Alignment that explains how it aligns with company-wide goals.
 Each key result should explain how it will be scored at the end of the quarter.